NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 cylc validate .
 ~~~
 {% endraw %}
-This produces a list of warnings which describe the syntax changes required to upgrade to Cylc 8.
+This produces a list of warnings which describe the remaining syntax changes required to upgrade to Cylc 8.

 For more details refer to the https://cylc.github.io/cylc-doc/stable/html/7-to-8/summary.html#upgrading-to-cylc-8